About the Course

 For each iClicker question, you receive 2 points for a correct answer and 1 point for a wrong answer.
 Two iclicker session scores are dropped to allow for absences, broken devices, late answers, etc. However, to receive credit for your responses, your iClicker account must be linked to your Canvas course.
 Please see the iClicker page .

-You are responsible for maintaining the functioning of your device, including its connection to the internet.
+You are responsible for maintaining the functioning of your device, including its connection to the internet during the polling session.
 No credit will be given for questions if you forget your mobile device or your mobile device battery is dead or you do not respond to the question in the allotted time.

-Homework is delivered and scored using MasteringPhysics.
-Access to MasteringPhysics is granted through the AllAccess program, offering billing directly to your student account with the benefit of access to both the e-text and homework system on the first day of the semester.
+Homework is delivered and scored using WileyPLUS, which is already integrated in Canvas.
+Access to WileyPLUS is granted through the AllAccess program, offering billing directly to your student account with the benefit of access to both the e-text and homework system on the first day of the semester.

-You can access MasteringPhysics by clicking on a homework assignment listed on the Assignments page, from the ToDo list, from the Course Calendar, or by clicking on the MyMastering link in the sidebar.
+You can access Wiley content (textbook, hw assignments) by clicking on a homework assignment listed on the Assignments page, from the ToDo list, from the Course Calendar, or by clicking on any specific topic listed on the course home page.